- Five categories of rewards give you lots of opportunities to earn points

 The Chase Southwest Rapid Rewards Priority Credit Card earned 4.7 out of 5 stars for features and benefits across a number of different categories.
 Here are some features that contributed to the excellent score.

 Rising interest rates have affected all credit card annual percentage rates — and the better the rewards, the higher your APR is likely to be.
-The Chase Southwest Rapid Rewards Priority Credit Card is a case in point, with rates ranging from APR, depending on your creditworthiness.
+The Chase Southwest Rapid Rewards Priority Credit Card is a case in point, with variable rates ranging from 20.74% to 27.74% APR, depending on your creditworthiness.
 However, the lowest rate is nearly 0.75 percentage points lower than the lowest rate of many cards in this category.
-The highest rate is actually quite competitive compared to similar cards, some of which are charging rates that are 1.75-2.75 percentage points higher.
+The highest rate is actually quite competitive compared to similar cards, some of which are charging rates that are 1.75 to 2.75 percentage points higher.

 While GOBankingrates gave the Southwest Rapid Rewards Priority high scores for its regular APR, the card would have scored higher had it offered a 0% introductory APR on purchases or balance transfers.
 As of this writing, it does not.

-One area where the Chase Southwest Rapid Rewards Priority Credit Card really shines is with the number of rewards categories it offers.
-It offers five rewards categories, which is about the upper limit even for cards with much higher annual fees.
+One area where the Chase Southwest Rapid Rewards Credit Card really shines is with the number of rewards categories it offers.
+It offers five reward categories, which is about the upper limit even for cards with much higher annual fees.
 Here’s how Chase processes rewards for the Priority card:

 - 3x points per dollar spent on Southwest purchases